cedadev/cis/doc/medium_plugin_tutorial.rst

         from cis.data_io.aeronet import load_multiple_aeronet
         from cis.exceptions import InvalidVariableError

-We can pass the job of reading the data to our Aeronet reading routine – catching any errors which occur because the variable doesn’t exist.
+We can pass the job of reading the data to our AERONET reading routine – catching any errors which occur because the variable doesn’t exist.

 ::